theheking/intro-to-r/content/3_dataframes.md

 > Exercise
 > --------
->  On your table can you each try and create a unique error message?
+> On your table can you please try to create a unique error message?
-> I will run them at the front
+>

 # What to do when you get an error